MT-96/DriveInfo-Script/README.md

 ---------------------------------------------------------------------------------------------------------

-Currently limited to what it shows but I will push updates occasionally and make it more interesting.
+Currently limited as to what it shows but I will push updates occasionally and make it more interesting.